zachporreca/zachporreca.github.io/_pages/teaching.md

 ---
 ## West Virginia University

+### As Instructor of Record
+- ECON 225: Business and Economics Statistics -- Fall 2022

 ### As Teaching Assistant

 - ECON 711: Advanced Microeconomic Theory II (for Kole Reddig) -- Spring 2022